SoftFeta/translate_romanize_keyword_search_title/README.md

 * `transliteration`

 It does not work for languages that use the latin script.
 It only works for Armenian, Georgian, Greek and some languages that uses the Cyrillic script.
-It does not support Kazakh and Kyrgyz but a handful of articles in the GDELT dataset are in Kazakh or Kyrgyz.
+It does not support Kazakh and Kyrgyz, yet a handful of articles in the GDELT dataset are in Kazakh or Kyrgyz.

 * `google-transliteration`